kflow-dev/multimodal-analytics/README.md

 # multimodal analytics

-Part of the Data Services Portfolio.
+This is one component of the Data Services Portfolio.